end2endzone/ShellAnything/UserManual.md

 To force the application restart, reboot the computer and open a new Windows Explorer or close all Windows Explorer before opening a new Window Explorer window.

 There are no plan for keeping the log files for more than 5 days.

+## Missing ampersand character (`&`) in menus ##

+One might be puzzled as to why his menus do not display ampersand character (`&`) properly.

+For example, if one create a menu with the name set to `Smith&Co`,  ShellAnything will render the menu as `SmithCo` or "Smith<u>C</u>o".
+This is beause the `&` character is a special character used in keyboard mnemonics.

+Because the `&` character is a special character in menu names, it must be escaped to be used as a plain character.
+To escape an `&` character, one must double the character.

+Refer to the [keyboard mnemonics](#mnemonics--keyboard-shortcuts) section for details.